Programme information

 In Part I, you will study seven core courses addressing core finance and related topics including accounting, economics, financial markets law, corporate finance, investment decision-making, financial risk management, and advanced financial management.

-In Part II, you will study two specialisation courses related to financial analytics.
-You will also engage in an industry-based consultancy project which provides experience in responding to the challenges of working in a live business context with real data.
-The Consultancy Practice course taken alongside the project is designed to develop professional skills required for successful engagement in and completion of the project.
+In Part II, you will be able to choose any two specialisation courses out of those that are being offered.
+You will also engage in an industry-based consultancy project which provides experience in solving a financial challenge in a live business context.
+The Consultancy Practice course taken alongside the industry project is designed to develop professional skills required for successful engagement in and completion of the project.

 Below is a sample structure for standard completion of the MAppFin in 15 months.